XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 However, this becomes more problematic when mixing two alphabets that both require pdfCalligraph logic.
 You are also less likely to find fonts that provide full support for the alphabets you need.
 Therefore, it is generally wiser to separate the contents, when they appear in a single paragraph, into a number of Text layout objects.
-This can be automated with some basic logic:
+This can be automated with basic logic:

+TODO: see how FontSelector turns out
 ```java
 // example input mixing Latin and Tamil
 String input = "Translation: \u0BAE\u0BC1\u0BA9\u0BCD\u0BA9\u0BC7\u0BB1\u0BCD\u0BB1\u0BAE\u0BCD means 'improvement' !";